flattiverse/connector-csharp/README.md

 # The current status

-* 2k23.01.11: Cleanup and start of reference connector development together with `jam`.
+* 2k23.01.11: Cleanup and start of reference connector development together with @CptnChoas.